 Accommodation

-To make your stay in the the Faroe Islands as comfortable and convenient as possible, we have selected five excellent hotel options for IIFET 2026 delegates.
-Each hotel offers modern facilities, easy access to the conference venue, and a warm Faroese welcome.
+To facilitate a comfortable and convenient stay, we have carefully selected seven distinguished hotel options for IIFET 2026 delegates.
+Each property offers modern amenities, convenient access to the conference venue, and a warm Faroese welcome.

 Special Conference Rates

-Delegates can book any of these hotels at exclusive IIFET 2026 rates via our official travel partner, Greengate Incoming.
-Please use the button above to access these discounted bookings:
+Delegates may reserve accommodations at exclusive IIFET 2026 rates through our official travel partner, Greengate Incoming.
+Please use the button above to access the dedicated booking portal, where these preferential rates are available.

 Hilton Garden Inn Faroe Islands